nlmixr2/nonmem2rx/README.md

     `rxode2`.

   - If available, `nonmem2rx` will read the final parameter estimates and update the model.
-(It tries the `.ext` file followed by the `.lst` file; without these files, will simply keep the initial estimates in the model).
+(See below for source)

   - This will read in the nonmem input dataset, and search for the output files with `IPRED`, `PRED` and the `ETA` values.
 The